acorn-technology/react-and-rn-intro/reactnative/rn-presentation.md

 <!-- slide -->
 #### Breakdown of the first app, part 2/2

+- The react-native knows to call the render function in each component.
 ```javascript
   render() {
     // return JSX which defines the screen based on current state and props.